 We are commercializing new varieties of conventional Non-GMO Project Verified, soybeans developed through predictive breeding capable of delivering improved nutrient density and valuable attributes along with strong on-farm performance.

 These innovations enable environmental and social outcomes across the value chain for:

 - Plant-based food companies: Increasing protein content reduces environmental impact by streamlining ingredient processing.
 This is made possible by eliminating the need for soy protein concentrate through the use of ultra-high protein whole plant ingredients.

-- Livestock Producers: Lower anti-nutrient content improves animal digestive health and well-being while enabling more sustainable farm management practices such as reduced water maintenance in aquaculture.
+- Aquaculture Producers: Lower anti-nutrient content improves animal digestive health and well-being while enabling more sustainable farm management practices such as reduced water maintenance in aquaculture.